NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 envsubst < manifests/backend-tbc-ontap-nas.tmpl > temp/backend-tbc-ontap-nas.yaml
 kubectl create -n trident -f temp/backend-tbc-ontap-nas.yaml
 ```
-:memo: **Tip:** Put the above commands in your favorite text editor and make the substitutions there.
+:bulb: **Tip:** Put the above commands in your favorite text editor and make the substitutions there.
 Then copy and paste the commands into the terminal.

 To get more information regarding how the backed was configured, look at the
 `temp/backend-tbc-ontap-nas.yaml` file.